New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 OFP ESTB 1941

 Organised with a Headquarters and three sections, the NZ OFP participated in Operation Crusader in November 1941 and its subsequent operations.
-Like any unit of the NZ Division, the NZ OFP was not immune to casualties and Major William Knox, Officer Commanding of the NZ OFP injured after driving over a landmine leading to his evacuation from Tobruk, during which it is suspected that he drowned when the ship he was on was sunk.[10]
-[11] Withdrawn to Egypt in December 1941, the NZ OFP accompanied the NZ Divison to Syria in March 1942 as a precautionary measure to guard against a German thrust from the North.
+Like any unit of the NZ Division, the NZ OFP was not immune to casualties, and Major William Knox, Officer Commanding of the NZ OFP, was injured after driving over a landmine leading to his evacuation from Tobruk, during which it is suspected that he drowned when the ship he was on was sunk.[10]
+[11] Withdrawn to Egypt in December 1941, the NZ OFP accompanied the NZ Divison to Syria in March 1942 as a precaution to guard against a German thrust from the North.

 P1070086.3